Advertiser Learning in Direct Advertising Markets: Introduction

-Hence, we seek a scalable approach to enhance advertiser priors in order to improve their outcomes in the context of direct ad networks.
-We propose a procedure whereby advertisers pool information to improve their prior beliefs about their ad efficacy at new sites.
-This raises the question of what information to share and how.
-Conceptually, similar advertisers should evidence similar performance at a given site which, in turn, raises the question of how to measure similarity.
-One approach is to consider advertising copy or design, with the idea that ads that have similar content should also generate similar responses \parencite{Yao_et_al_2022}.
-Because our advertisements are images, we consider the image similarity of the display advertisements.
-Specifically, we create a set of concept tags for each ad in our data, and then compute a similarity score for each pair of advertisers based on their associated tags.
-To improve advertisers' prior beliefs, we predict their click through rates at new sites as a weighted average of other advertisers' click through rates, where the weights are given by the advertiser similarity scores.
-Thus, a third contribution is to build on the cold start literature by using machine learning image recognition techniques in the context of an ad exchange \parencite{gope2017survey,lika2014facing,lam2008addressing,Schein_et_al_2002,Xu_et_al_2023}.
+Hence, our third contribution is to propose a scalable approach to enhance advertiser priors about the value of their impressions in order to improve their outcomes in the context of direct ad networks.
+We propose a procedure whereby the ad network pools its advertisers' information to improve advertisers' prior beliefs about ad efficacy at new sites.\footnote{ An interesting example of information pooling in practice is Meta's training of models to forecast advertiser's campaign outcomes such as reach and clicks.
+These tools pool information across advertisers to generate forecasts to better inform advertiser purchases.
+See \url{https://ai.meta.com/blog/ai-ads-performance-efficiency-meta-lattice/} \href{https://web.archive.org/web/20240315073458/https://ai.meta.com/blog/ai-ads-performance-efficiency-meta-lattice/}{(Archive.org)}.} This raises the question of what information to use, as well as how it should be shared with advertisers.
+Conceptually, similar advertisers should evidence similar ad performance in the form of CTRs at the same sites.
+However, a further consideration emerges about how to measure similarity between advertisers (especially those who are new to the ad network).
+One approach to measuring similarity between advertisers is to consider advertising copy or design, with the idea that any two advertisers producing similar ad content should also generate similar ad responses \citep{Yao2023}.
+Because our advertisements are images, it is possible to measure the similarity of advertisers based on the image similarity of their display ads.
+To accomplish this, we create a set of concept tags for each ad in our data, and then compute a similarity score for each pair of advertisers based on the number of tags they share in common.
+Then, to improve advertisers' prior beliefs, we impute advertiser CTR at each new site using a weighted average of \emph{other} advertisers' CTRs at that site (with the weights determined by the advertiser similarity scores).
+The approach thus builds on the cold start literature by using machine learning image recognition techniques in the context of an ad exchange \citep{Gope2017,Lika2014,Lam2008,Schein2002,Xu2022}.

-Owing to our approach to sharing information, a fourth contribution pertains to the literature on the role of agencies in advertising. \textcite{Choi_et_al_2020} overview recent research on the agencies involved in display advertising, which emphasizes the incentives of agencies bidding on behalf of advertisers to shade bids or collude.
-We focus instead on the role of agencies as a potential information sharing mechanism.
-As agencies observe ads and responses at many sites for many advertisers, it becomes possible for advertisers to pool information.\footnote{An interesting example of information pooling in practice is Meta's training of models to forecast advertiser's campaign outcomes such as reach and clicks.
-These tools pool information across advertisers to generate forecasts to better inform advertiser purchases.} We consider how information sharing can improve advertiser priors leading to more efficient matches between advertisers and publishers.